Daksh3K/Learning-Management-System/README.md

 1) The port number we used for the sockets is 1234 (this is also mentioned in the documentation/comments in the LmsMain class)
 2) If you see our video presentation, we performed a demo where multiple users utilizing DIFFERENT machines are able to utilize our program.
-When we did that demo, we changed the part in the ClientOne class where you would put "localhost", when making a socket, to an ip address that belongs to the machine that hosted the server-side code.
+When we did that demo, we changed the part in the ClientOne class where you would put "localhost", when making a socket, to an address that belongs to the machine that hosted the server-side code.
+In order to get this address, we utilized the InetAddress.getLocalHost() method call.

 ***If you look at ClientOne.java, you will notice that it says "localhost".
 We made it this way because we are assuming that you will have BOTH the server-side code AND client side code on the same machine when testing our program.***